JYorston/jimterest/README.md

 The UI is created using bootstrap and SASS

 The app is hosted on heroku
+Images are stored on Amazon S3

-you can view it here http://jimterest.jamesyorston.co.uk
+You can view it here http://jimterest.jamesyorston.co.uk